 There is no doubt that French roulette is the best version of roulette you can play, especially if you’re betting exclusively on even money bets.

-I also think the online live dealer French roulette is superior to automated and land-based French roulette, and that Evolution Gaming has a better product than Playtech.
+I also think the online live dealer French roulette is superior to automated and land-based French roulette and that Evolution has a better product than Playtech.

-Play Evolution Gaming French Roulette Gold at Leo Vegas or MrGreen casinos.
+Play Evolution French Roulette Gold at Leo Vegas or Playojo casinos.

 French Roulette Frequently Asked Questions (FAQ)